Sophie Ursinus: Early life

 Sophie Weingarten was born in Glatz (now Kłodzko), a city in Lower Silesia, Prussia, the daughter of the secretary of the Austrian legation.
-Her father having lost his position, at the age of 19 she married the much older counselor of the Supreme Court Theodor Ursinus.
+Her father lost his position, so at the age of 19 she married the much older counsellor of the Supreme Court, Theodor Ursinus.
 She lived with him in Stendal until 1792 and afterwards in Berlin.
 Privy Counsellor Ursinus died there, suddenly, on 11 September 1800, a day after celebrating his birthday.
-His wife came under suspicion for not summoning a doctor, after the medicine she administered to him made his condition worse.
+His wife came under suspicion for not summoning a doctor after the medicine she administered to him made his condition worse.

-During her marriage Sophie had started an affair with a Dutch officer named Rogay, possibly with the consent of her elderly husband.
-He left Berlin for a time, but later returned and died three years before her husband.
-At the time his death was attributed to tuberculosis.
+During her marriage, Sophie started an affair with a Dutch officer named Rogay, possibly with the consent of her elderly husband.
+He left Berlin for a time but later returned and died three years before her husband.
+At the time, his death was attributed to tuberculosis.
 It was later discovered that shortly before his death Sophie Ursinus had purchased a quantity of arsenic.

 On 24 January 1801 an aunt of Sophie Ursinus, Christiane Witte, died in Charlottenburg after a short illness, leaving her a large inheritance.
 It was again later discovered that Sophie Ursinus had purchased a large quantity of arsenic shortly before her aunt had died.

-At the end of February 1803 Sophie Ursinus's servant, Benjamin Klein, became ill, after having quarreled with her sometime earlier.
+At the end of February 1803 Sophie Ursinus's servant, Benjamin Klein, became ill, after having quarrelled with her sometime earlier.
 She gave him an emetic, then soup, which made him worse.
 He became suspicious and when she gave him some plums, he secretly had them examined by a chemist, who confirmed that they contained arsenic.